hanleymark/hanleymark/README.md

 ### I'm working on...

 * [SnakeVG](https://github.com/hanleymark/snakevg) - a chance to play around with front-end technologies like SVG rendering, CSS animation in my version of the classic snake game.
-* School report writer - an AI assisted school progress report writing productivity tool for teachers which uses generative AI
+* School report writer - a generatve AI assisted school progress report writing productivity tool for teachers
 * Portfolio - a React based portfolio web site

 ### Some of my work